telerik/blazor-docs/components/chart/types/waterfall.md

 ### Labels

 Each data item is decorated with a text label.
-You can control and customize them through the `<ChartCategoryAxisLabels />` and its children tags.
+To control and customize these labels, use the `<ChartCategoryAxisLabels />` tag and its children, which accept the following parameters:

 * `Visible`—When set to `false`, this parameter hides all labels.
 * `Step`—Renders every n-th label, where n is the value (double number) passed to the parameter.